James Nestor

-James Nestor is a journalist and author renowned for his deep exploration of the human body and its capabilities, particularly through his New York Times bestseller "Breath: The New Science of a Lost Art. " His work delves into the science of breathing, showcasing its transformative effects on health and performance.…
+James Nestor is a journalist and author renowned for his deep exploration of the human body and its capabilities, particularly through his New York Times bestseller "Breath: The New Science of a Lost Art."
+His work delves into the science of breathing, showcasing its transformative effects on health and performance.
+Nestor's unique research approach, combining immersive personal experiences with scientific inquiry, has earned him accolades, including the Best General Nonfiction Award at the 2020 National Outdoor Book Awards.

 Nothing about this place had changed.
 The threadbare Persian rug.
 The paint-chipped window that rattles in the breeze.
 The rumble of diesel trucks chugging up Page Street and the jaundiced streetlight illuminating bits of falling lint.
 A few of the faces are the same, too: there's the guy with priso…